Weathering with You: Plot

-Police search for Hodaka, as his family filed a missing person report.
-They find Hodaka using the gun on a security camera.
-Officers arrive at Hina's apartment and interrogate her; Hina realizes that because they have no legal guardians, social services are going to separate her and Nagi.
-Suga, having also been visited by the police, fires Hodaka, explaining that police suspect him of kidnapping him.
-Hodaka, Hina and Nagi try to run away but are halted by the worsening weather.
-They take shelter in a hotel.
-Hina reveals that her body is slowly turning into water the more she uses her power.
-Bringing sunshine will cause her to disappear, although after that the weather will return to normal.
-The next morning, Hina has vanished and the rain has stopped.
-The police track Hodaka to the hotel.
-Nagi is sent to the children's counseling center and Hodaka to the police station.
-Having fallen in love with Hina, Hodaka decides to bring her back to Earth and escapes from custody with the help of Suga's niece Natsumi.
-The police surround Hodaka, but Suga, inspired by Hodaka's desperation to see Hina, helps him escape.
-At the rooftop shrine, Hodaka jumps through the shrine gate and is transported into the sky, where he finds Hina, insisting that she let go of her worries about the weather and start living for herself.
-As soon as they come back, Hina, Hodaka, Natsumi, Nagi, and Suga are all arrested, and the heavy rains resume.
-Hodaka is sentenced to a three-year probation and sent back home in Kōzu-shima.
+Meanwhile, police are searching for Hodaka, whose family has reported him missing.
+They trace him using security footage of him using the gun.
+Officers arrive at Hina's apartment and interrogate her; Hina realizes that because they have no legal guardian, social services will separate her and Nagi.
+Suga, also visited by the police, fires Hodaka, explaining that police suspect him of kidnapping, and gives him severance pay in cash.
+Hodaka, Hina, and Nagi decide to run away together.
+Meanwhile, torrential rain, unnatural cold, and even snow continue to descend on Tokyo.
+A state of emergency is declared in response to the severe and abnormal weather.
+Police spot Hodaka as a fugitive and restrain him, but he is saved by Hina, who unintentionally uses her powers to destroy a police van with lightning.
+They take shelter in a hotel using the cash Hodaka got from Suga.
+Hina reveals that her body is slowly turning transparent the more she uses her power, and says her sacrifice will allow the weather to return to normal.
+The next day, Hina has vanished and the rain has stopped.
+The police track Hodaka to the hotel and take him into custody.
+Nagi is sent to the children's counseling center.

+Hodaka, realizing that he has fallen in love with Hina, escapes from custody with the help of Suga's niece Natsumi.
+The police surround Hodaka in the abandoned building, but Suga, inspired by Hodaka's desperation to find Hina, helps him escape.
+At the rooftop shrine, Hodaka jumps through the torii gate and is transported into the sky, where he finds Hina and asks her to return with him, insisting that she let go of her worries about the weather and start living for herself.
+As soon as they return to the rooftop shrine, Hina, Hodaka, Natsumi, Nagi, and Suga are all arrested, and the heavy rains resume.
+Hodaka is sentenced to three years of probation and sent back to his home in Kōzu-shima.

 Three years later, the rain has been falling without end in Tokyo, submerging much of the city.
-In the spring of 2024, having finished his probation, Hodaka graduates from high school and returns to Tokyo to start college.
+In spring 2024, having finished his probation, Hodaka graduates from high school and returns to Tokyo to start college.
 He meets with Suga, who has expanded his business.
-Hodaka finds Hina praying on a street overlooking the drowned city, and they reunite.
+After Suga encourages him to find Hina, Hodaka finds her praying on a street overlooking the drowned city.
+They reunite, with Hodaka promising her that they will be all right.